 If you would like to find out more about emergency lighting and how Churches Fire & Security can help you and your business, call our customer development team on 0370 608 4350 or complete the form for a call back:

 According to the Regulatory Reform (Fire Safety) Order 2005 (RRO), it is a requirement to provide emergency lighting in non-domestic buildings and in the common areas of a House of Multiple Occupancy to illuminate emergency exits and escape routes in case of a lighting failure.
 Churches Fire & Security can ensure you are fully compliant and help keep your employees or occupants safe.

 All of our emergency lighting systems conform to the recommendations in BS 5266.
 With Churches Fire & Security, we guarantee to advise on the best quality products that adhere to British Standards.

 Emergency lighting servicing and maintenance

 All emergency lighting systems should be tested monthly, by isolating the supply to the lighting circuit to ensure that all lights are fully functioning.
 This is usually performed by the customer.
 Our skilled technicians ensure all systems are serviced to BS 5266 at least annually.

 During a fire, it is important that you are able to evacuate a building quickly and safely, and a fully functioning emergency lighting system is vital in enabling this.
-Choose Churches Fire for emergency lighting that you can trust.
+Choose Churches Fire & Security for emergency lighting that you can trust.